Mirror-assisted tuning of laser stabilization via self-injection locking to WGM microresonator: Optimal regimes under optical feedback constrain

-It was shown that the sufficiently strong external optical feedback level can lead to multistability of the locked laser \cite{Lang_Kobayashi,li:1988, Vassiliev1998}.
-The above optimum corresponds to the $|\Gamma| = \frac{4}{9}$.
+It was shown that the sufficiently strong external optical feedback level $|\Gamma|$ can lead to multistability of the locked laser \cite{Lang_Kobayashi,li:1988, Vassiliev1998}.
 Further analysis will be performed for $|\Gamma| < \rho \ll 1$, where $\rho$ is the level of the optical feedback guaranteeing the stability of a locked semiconductor laser in the setup.
 The maximal value of the stabilization coefficient in the stable lasing regime is given by the following condition

 the solution of which can be expressed as: